Lessons from the Track, pt. 3

-Indeed, the loneliest I’ve ever felt in a job was while working at a restaurant in Klamath Falls, Oregon as dishwasher.
-Late Friday nights were accompanied by a rapidly growing pile of dishes and cookware, clouds of steam from the dishwasher, and faith that the dishwasher wouldn’t breakdown.
-As the rhythm of the kitchen picked up, so too did the amount of dirty pots and pans requiring hand scrubbing until a point was reached when it felt like I was climbing the Mt.
+Indeed, the loneliest I’ve ever felt in a job was while working at a restaurant in Klamath Falls, Oregon as a dishwasher.
+Late Friday nights were accompanied by a rapidly growing pile of dishes and cookware, clouds of steam from the dishwasher, and faith that the dishwasher wouldn’t break down.
+As the rhythm of the kitchen picked up, so too did the number of dirty pots and pans requiring hand scrubbing until a point was reached when it felt like I was climbing the Mt.
 Everest of dishes.
 Thinking back on that moment, covered from head to toe in food product and working by myself in shimmering solitude, I remember desperately wanting for some sort of validation that there was life on the other side of those dishes.

 Although the life of a dishwasher rarely presents more than cigarette breaks as an opportunity to commune, if you’re a business leader, there are countless options available.